This is our second male, billy. He is now the daddy to Emma's twins Bert and Ernie.

 Emma's twins Ace and Khloe were the first kids born on our farm.

 This is Teardrop with her Sampson, she is also mother to Annabell.

-We have goats for sale.
-Two females Violet and Dottie for $600.00 each.
-Also our breeding male Boomer for $400.00, and two newly weaned males for $300.00 each.
-It is time to change out our male and we need to sell some others in order to do this..
+$300.00 each for each of our two males, Dax and Spike.
+It is time to change out our male and we need to sell these two in order to do this..
 My goal is to have about 10 goats in the herd, a manageable size.